 - 3-day Oslo Pass—providing free entrance to more than 30 museums; free public transportation within the city center; and special offers on Oslo attractions, restaurants, and shops

-After breakfast (included on your main Norwegian Coastal Voyage & Lapland itinerary), explore Oslo during an included walking tour with your Program Director.
+After breakfast (included on your main Norwegian Coastal Voyage & Lapland itinerary), explore Oslo during an included walking tour with a local guide.
 Here is a world capital with nature at its very doorstep—fields, forests, fjords, farms, mountains, and meadows are all contained within the city limits.
 But it is also a city of great architectural attractions like Karl Johans Gaten—or gate—where you can view the National Theatre and stately Royal Palace.